vmware-archive/kubernetes/README.md

 * Phase 7 - Reload systemd unit files and Restart Kubelet Service
 * Phase 8 - Complete

-## How to clean up configuration resources.
+## How to clean up configuration resources

-After the enabling vSphere Cloud Provider using this deployment, if you wish to keep configuration pods, secret volumes service account and role bindings, there is no harm.
+After enabling the vSphere Cloud Provider using this deployment, if you wish to keep configuration pods, secret volumes service account and role bindings, there is no harm.
 When new Kubernetes node joins the cluster, a new Daemon Pod will be created on that node and configuration will be applied to that node.

 if you want to perform the cleanup, execute following commands in sequence.